sedaradoykova/actin_mesh_measures/README.md

 The library includes classes and helpers to:

-- read in images and extract metadata into `ActinImg` instances
+- read in images and extract metadata into `ActImg` instances
 - manipulate, visualise, or save the images
-- run batch analyses on entire directories with data using the `ActinImgCollection` class
+- run batch analyses on entire directories with data using the `ActImgCollection` class
-- summarise and visualise batch processing results, written into HTML files (requires Pandoc)
+- summarise and visualise batch processing results, written into HTML files (requires `Pandoc`)

 ## Installation from source